-The key to making the AVL tree work is to make the proper alterations to the insert and delete routines so as to maintain the balance property.
+The key to making the AVL tree work is to alter the insert and delete routines so as to maintain the balance property.
 Of course, to be practical, we must be able to implement the revised update routines in $\Theta(\log n)$ time.